wouterdebie/locast2tuner/README.md

 ### Location overrides

-By default `locast2tuner` uses your IP address to determine your location, but it also allows you to override the locast.org location you're creating a Tuner for.
-There are 3 mutually exclusive options:
+By default `locast2tuner` uses your IP address to determine your location, but it also allows you to override the locast.org location you're creating a Tuner for:

-- `override_location`, which takes a `<latitude>,<longitude>` argument.
-E.g. `--override_location 40.7128,-74.0060` for New York.
 - `override_zipcodes`, which takes a comma separated list of zipcodes as an argument.
 E.g. `--override_zipcodes 90210,55111` for Los Angeles and Minneapolis.

 ### <a name="multi_region"></a>Multi regions